Duunari2/image_search/README.md

 to know: anothersearchengine.com does not have searchengine server because server costs. when get donations i can setup search engine to ready for use.

+requirements: you need to add from php.ini to: file_uploads = on